top of page

 All too often I see culture issues being dismissed as coming from "disgruntled former employees" or blaming current circumstances for the rise in dissatisfaction.
 This is a red flag for top talent.
 It's the business equivalent of talking shit about your ex or saying the other person was "evil," "crazy," and the source of all problems.
 It's not a good look.

-Every time I search for a new gig, I do my homework.
-I ask around.
-I look online.
+Even though I now have my own content development and production company, I remember the job hunt well.
+Every time I searched for a new gig, I do my homework.
+I asked around.
+I looked online.
 I read Glassdoor reviews.
-And then, while interviewing, I pointedly ask about any negative Glassdoor reviews and watch how the company responds.
-I also ask everyone I interview with what they like least about working there.
-I ask to speak to people who report to my would-be supervisor and ask direct questions about what they're like as a leader.
-Basically, I like to know where the bodies are buried before signing away 1/3 (or more) of my life.
-I do this because I know I put in 110% to my job, day in and day out.
+And then, while interviewing, I pointedly asked about any negative Glassdoor reviews and watch how the company responds.
+I also asked everyone I interviewed with what they liked least about working there.
+I asked to speak to people who reported to my would-be supervisor and asked direct questions about what they're like as a leader.
+Basically, I made it a point to know where the bodies are buried before signing away 1/3 (or more) of my life.
+I did this because I put in 110% to my job, day in and day out.
 I want to know that my efforts will be appreciated and actually matter.

-If you have candidates who aren't asking these questions, chances are they're junior and don't know better or they're just looking for a paycheck.
-They're probably going to turnover in less than two years, if you're lucky to get them for that long.
+So I want you to know… If you have candidates who aren't asking these same type of questions I asked when interviewing for an in-house job, chances are they're junior and don't know better - or they're just looking for a paycheck.
+They're probably going to turnover in less than two years (if you're lucky to get them for that long.)
 Top performers look deeper.
 Workplace culture is one of the biggest deciding factors in accepting a job.
 More important, in my opinion, than salary, 401k, and health benefits combined.
 Like dating, if a company is dismissing clear problems or making no efforts to enact positive change, ideal candidates are going to be turned off by that messy baggage and go elsewhere.

 So what are some steps to improve workplace culture?